nanogiants/appcom-styleguide-ios/README.md

 ##### Method Invocations

-Method invocations should be formatted much like method declarations.
+Method invocations must be formatted much like method declarations.
 When there’s a choice of formatting styles, follow the convention already used in a given source file.
-Invocations should have all arguments on one line:
+Invocations must have all arguments on one line:

 ```
 // good